mjburton8107/intermediate-sql-queries-afternoon/README.md

 ```

 * Find all customers with fax numbers and set those numbers to null

+UPDATE Customer SET Fax=Null WHERE Fax IS NOT Null

 * Find all customers with no company (null) and set their company to self

+UPDATE Customer SET Company='Self' WHERE Company IS Null

 * Find the customer `Julia Barnett` and change her last name to `Thompson`

+--note, I ran a query to check that she was the only Barnett in the DB

+UPDATE Customer SET LastName='Thompson' WHERE LastName='Barnett'

 * Find the customer with this email `luisrojas@yahoo.cl` and change his support rep to rep 4

+UPDATE Customer SET SupportRepId=4 WHERE Email='luisrojas@yahoo.cl'

 * Find all tracks that are of the genre `Metal` and that have no composer and set the composer to be 'The darkness around us'

+UPDATE Track SET Composer='The darkness around us' WHERE Composer is Null

 Once you're done with all of those refresh your page to blow away your changes to the database!